How Much Do You Own?

 Why do you need them both?
 Now watch Paul, the master pastor and counselor, move us on to a God-centered conclusion in this counseling session dealing with this distortion of human ego.

 To the Self-Sufficient

-To the self-sufficient he says, "Your wisdom is folly.
+He began by saying, “The self-sufficient must abandon their ways.
+Your wisdom that you’re boasting in is folly.
 Give it up.
-Become a fool.
-Unless you turn and become like children, you will never enter the kingdom of God."
+Unless you turn and become like children, you will never enter the kingdom of heaven.”

 To the Fearful and Insecure

 And then he addressed that dimension of our complex root of fear and insecurity.
 And he said, “Boasting is a cheap substitute for owning the universe.
 Come on, wake up.
 All things are yours.”

 Denying One Last Ground for Boasting

 But he did not stop there.
 And we shouldn’t ever stop there because we are so corrupt and so easily self-deceived.
 You know what we are very likely to do when he says, “The world is yours”?
 We’re likely to send our thumbs right here.
 “I’m the owner of the world!”
 And you’ve turned it right on its head again.
 And so what does he do to guard us?
 He goes further up and further in: “All is yours, and you are Christ’s” (1 Corinthians 3:22–23).